 Search of differential gene expression during the day/night cycle

-Subsequently, a comprehensive analysis was conducted throughout the genome to identify all genes exhibiting diurnal variations in their expression, using the minima and maxima of ccyA gene expression (t3_D and t8_N) as reference time points (Figure 3).
+Subsequently, a comprehensive analysis was conducted throughout the genome to identify all genes exhibiting diel variations in their expression, using the minima and maxima of ccyA gene expression (t3_D and t8_N) as reference time points (Figure 3).
 Overall, 1799 of the 4440 total genes showed a significant difference in expression (at least 2-fold) between 12 am (during the day, t3_D) and 7 am (during the night, t8_N) (Figure 3 and Table S2).
 Among these 1799 genes, 906 were significantly more expressed during the day (t3_D), and conversely, 893 were over-expressed during the night (t8_N).

 Figure 3 provides the annotations for the genes with the most substantial expression differences between these two time points (-log10(p-value)>60): genes overexpressed during the day included a NAD(P)H-quinone oxidoreductase and a protein of the UDP-glucose/GDP-mannose dehydrogenase family.
 The genes overexpressed at night included: two genes encoding hypothetical proteins, a pseudo-gene encoding a protein containing a helix-turn-helix domain, a gene encoding a protein from the SDR oxidoreductase family, and a gene encoding a dihydroorotate dehydrogenase-like protein.